TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-job-architecture.rst

 .. image:: Aloe3TierArchitecture.jpg

-The Jobs service implements a 3-tiered application with the user interface layer defined by the REST API, the application layer comprised of Java web applications and daemons, and the persistence layer comprised of a MySQL database, a RabbitMQ queue management system and the existing Agave Notifications service.
+The Jobs service implements a 3-tiered application with the user interface layer defined by a REST API, the application layer comprised of Java web applications and daemons, and the persistence layer comprised of a MySQL database, a RabbitMQ queue management system and the existing Agave Notifications service.

 REST API Layer
 ^^^^^^^^^^^^^^